DOT Physical Exam in Bronx, New York

 Blood pressure and pulse rate check

-Your blood pressure and pulse rate will be checked for irregular heartbeats or hypertension.
+Our Primary Care Doctors will look into your blood pressure and pulse rate to check for irregular heartbeats or hypertension.
 Any digit under 140 systolic and 90 diastolic will be allowed.
 Higher than these two values will be considered as high blood pressure.
 In the first stage, you must take the exam annually.
 In the second stage, you will get to drive but must reduce your blood pressure to normal within three months.
 At the final stage, you must stop driving until you get your blood pressure in control.
 If your blood pressure hits 180/110, you fail the test.
 But you can reapply if you get it within 140/90.

 Your DOT physical doctors will do a urinalysis to check sugar levels and detect conditions like diabetes.
 Also, if there is any foreign substance, such as illegal drugs, you will fail the exam.